beto-bit/Display7/README.md

 # 🕹 Arduino 7 Segment Display
- This Arduino library provides an easy displaying of numbers (HEX) and pretty much anything.
+ This Arduino library provides an easy way of displaying of numbers (HEX) and pretty much anything.
 It supports common anode displays and common cathode ones.

-# 🎈 Porpouse
+# 🎈 Porpose
 I needed a library for displaying numbers into a 7 segment display, and now I have it.
 I hope it helps.

 # ⚙ Usage